Manufacturing Cost Tradeoffs with FR4 PCBs

-Most designers consider the fabrication costs associated with FR4 PCBs to be a rather simple consideration.
-If I double the thickness of my board, then ideally I should double the fabrications costs.
-But once you start including real design considerations, this doubling idea does not always hold.
+Most designers consider the PCB fabrication costs associated with FR4 PCBs to be a rather simple consideration.
+If I double the thickness of my aluminum PCB, then ideally I should double the fabrications costs.
+But once you start including real PCB prototype considerations, this doubling idea does not always hold.

 When it comes to your PCB manufacturer, you’ll have to consider many facets of the circuit board to make sure your copper, solder mask, and other materials get applied correctly.
 Don’t cut costs and effectiveness with your PCB fabrication because of a lack of knowledge, learn how to get your printed circuit fabricated with the materials you desire.

 The manufacturing costs for FR4 boards are a linear function of the board thickness.
 If you increase the thickness of the board, you generally increase the fabrication costs by a proportional amount.
 Once you start taking into account the presence of vias in multilayer PCB boards, the number of layers present in the PCB, and fabrication steps, it becomes more difficult to make such broad statements about fabrication costs.